Crx-cmd/sql-data-warehouse/README.md

 ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
 ```

 ---

+## 🛡️ License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.

+## 🌟 Links to Tutorial

 ## ☕ Stay Connected